 5) No landlord interference

 Millennials these days do not like anybody controlling them for whatever reason and if that person happens to be the landlord, it becomes all the more infuriating.

-Co-living spaces eliminates this issue as well as the hassle of heavy security and brokerage fees that is required in renting a flat alone.
+Co-living spaces eliminate this issue as well as the hassle of heavy security and brokerage fees that are required in renting a flat alone.

 Thus, for reasons stated above and otherwise, youngsters these days prefer renting out co-living spaces with their choice of friends and colleagues rather than living alone or in dingy hostels with a hundred restrictions.